Viive Tamm Chair

 Patty, a staunch Golden Rescue supporter, graduated from the University of Missouri College of Veterinary Medicine.
 After three years of practicing veterinary medicine in Las Vegas, Patty moved to Ontario.
 In 1989 she joined Allandale Veterinary Clinic as the only small animal veterinarian.
 Today, Patty is the sole owner of Allandale Veterinary Hospital, a brand new, five-veterinarian, state-of-the-art veterinary hospital in Barrie.
 Patty serves on a number of boards, both veterinary and non-veterinary, loves Goldens, and has always been impressed with the dedication and care provide by Golden Rescue.

 Monica Laane-Fralick Director of Events

-Monica and her husband Chris have been active GR volunteers for over 13 years.
-They first got involved when they adopted their beloved Toby #422.
+Monica and her husband Chris have been active GR volunteers since 2003, when they adopted their beloved Toby #422.
 They initially volunteered for the massive job of transferring GR’s files from paper to digital; however, they have put their hands up to help in so many other ways over the years including home visits, behavior evaluations, and their considerable work on adoption follow-up calls.
-More recently they have been involved in the Istanbul Mission of Love, assisting with social media and transport.
-Since Toby, they have adopted four Goldens and now share their lives with Oban #2125 and tripawd Georgie #2267 (George Burns from Istanbul).
-Monica joins the Board as Events Director to continue GR’s mission of attending events to create awareness about the organization and to educate the public about responsible pet ownership.
+More recently they have been involved in the International Mission of Love, assisting with social media and transport.
+Since Toby, they have adopted five Goldens and now share their lives with Dreamer #2579, Oban #2125 and tripawd Georgie #2267 (George Burns from Istanbul), all affectionately known as the DOG Crew.
+Monica has joined the Board as Events Director to continue GR’s mission of attending events to help raise much needed funds, create awareness about the organization and to educate the public about responsible pet ownership.